jonathan-s/django-sockpuppet/docs/reflexes.md

 * `request.post` - If the page contains a form, this will find the closest form.
 * `session` - the Django session store for the current visitor
 * `url` - the URL of the page that triggered the reflex
-* `element` - a dictionary like object that represents the HTML element that triggered the reflex
+* `element` - an object that represents the HTML element that triggered the reflex
 * `params` - Contains the form parameters for the closest form

 ## Methods